A Kid Like Jake: Production

 On February 24, 2017, it was announced that Claire Danes and Jim Parsons had been cast in the drama film adaptation of A Kid Like Jake, a play by Daniel Pearle who would also adapt; while Silas Howard would direct.
 Parsons and Todd Spiewak would be producing the film through their banner That's Wonderful Productions along with Eric Norsoph, Paul Bernon for Burn Later, and Rachel Song for XS Media.

 On May 12, 2017, Octavia Spencer was cast in the film, while Priyanka Chopra, Ann Dowd, and Michaela Watkins were in negotiations to be cast.
 In July 2017, Amy Landecker joined the cast.

 Release

-The film had its world premiere at the Sundance Film Festival on January 23, 2018.
-Shortly after, IFC Films acquired U.S. distribution rights to the film.
-It received a limited release on June 1, 2018.
-Playing in 13 theaters, the film grossed $44,824.
+A Kid Like Jake had its world premiere at the Sundance Film Festival on January 23, 2018.
+Shortly after, IFC Films acquired North American distribution rights to the film.
+It was released in select theaters in New York on June 1, and simultaneously in Los Angeles and VOD on June 8, 2018.